-A waiting list for year 7 children is maintained by Bradford local authority as part of their co-ordinated admissions process.
-If your child is not offered a place in year 7 at our academy on offer day, you can ask Bradford LA to add your child's name to the waiting list for our school.
+A waiting list for reception children is maintained by Bradford local authority as part of their co-ordinated admissions process.
+If your child is not offered a place in reception at our academy on offer day, you can ask Bradford LA to add your child's name to the waiting list for our school.
 Your child's name will remain on our waiting list until:

 - A. You are offered a place at a higher preference school,

 - B. You are offered a place at our academy,

-- C. The end of year 7 (July).
+- C. The end of reception year (July).